Page Speed on SEO

 5. Optimize CSS and JavaScript

-In conclusion, page speed is a vital aspect of SEO that impacts user experience, search rankings, and conversion rates.
-As the digital landscape evolves, prioritizing website speed is no longer optional; itโs a necessity.
-By investing time in optimizing your site for speed, youโre not just enhancing user experience but also setting the stage for better SEO performance.
+Therefore, page speed is a fundamental component of SEO that impacts user experience, search rankings, and conversion rates.
+With the digital landscape changing constantly, it has become a necessity to pay more attention to website speed than before.
+The time invested in optimizing your site for speed will not only better your user experience but prepare your site for better performance with regard to SEO.